by Tia Ikemoto and Dominic Spencer

 S.R. also mentioned friends of his who have been called names for supporting the GOP candidate.
 “I’ve had my black friend called an Uncle Tom many times,” he said.
 “My gay friend said it’s harder to come out as a Trump supporter than as a gay person.”

-ERC senior Brian Safatian elaborated further by telling the Guardian how this election has been an issue of identity-driven politics: “The flak that I get the most is when people say, ‘You’re a minority; why are you a Republican?”
-Safatian, who identifies as a Persian Jew and whose parents are immigrants from Iran, argues that our political views should be driven by policy beliefs rather than personal identities.
+ERC senior B.S., who is a Republican but not a Trump supporter, elaborated further on this election’s issues with identity-driven politics by telling the Guardian “the flak that I get the most is when people say, ‘You’re a minority; why are you a Republican?”
+B.S., who identifies as a Persian Jew and whose parents are immigrants from Iran, argues that our political views should be driven by policy beliefs rather than personal identities.
 “What my ethnic background is shouldn’t dictate my politics … You have to look at an individual basis and not split people up on ethnic lines.”

 Back at Round Table, S.R. became visibly upset recounting some of the threats people have lobbed at him for his personal beliefs.